matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/events.md

 Provider — Your websocket provider through which you will retrieve the events data.
 Contract address — The contract address whose events you want to track.
 ABI — The ABI(Application Binary Interface) of the contract in JSON format.
-PAST_EVENT — any name you want to assign to print it at the end.
+Transfer — Any name you want to assign to print it at the end, for this sample, we used "Transfer".
 Event name — The name of the event as defined in the smart contract.
 Indexed parameter — The indexed parameter of the event.
 Value — The value of the indexed parameter.